What UK bus and coach operators need to do to provide services, tours and holidays into Europe and other countries if there's a no-deal Brexit.

 The UK will join the Interbus Agreement if there’s a no-deal Brexit.

 This is an agreement about the international occasional (not scheduled) carriage of passengers by bus or coach.
-It applies to the EU, Albania, Bosnia and Herzegovina, Macedonia, Montenegro, Moldova, Turkey and Ukraine.
+It applies to the EU, Albania, Bosnia and Herzegovina, North Macedonia, Montenegro, Moldova, Turkey and Ukraine.

 Check back for updates about when the UK has joined the agreement.